The SFFS/KRF grant requires a "strong connection" to the San Francisco Bay Area. What does this mean?

 For specific examples of projects we have funded from outside the Bay Area who meet our requirements, please contact Tamara Melnik at firstname.lastname@example.org or 415-561-5019.

-What does "social justice" mean?
+What does "social issue" mean?

 The SFFS/KRF Grant supports films that explore issues of equality, fairness, societal intolerance or systemic oppression of people from various classes, racial or ethnic groups, sexual preferences, gender identities or income brackets.
-Social justice also includes political, economic and environmental matters.
-We are particularly interested in supporting projects that do not take a didactic or polarized approach to social justice; but rather, use character, plot or setting to reveal wider social justice themes.
+Social issue also includes political, economic and environmental matters.
+We are particularly interested in supporting projects that do not take a didactic or polarized approach to social justice; but rather, use character, plot or setting to reveal wider social themes.

 The SFFS/KRF Filmmaking grant also supports films where the social justice theme is more subtle or metaphorical.
 Please refer to the Current KRF Winners page for further information about what projects have received funding in the past.